 Are You Now Confident in Using Gerund Phrases?

-As discussed, there are various applications of gerunds such as subjects, as subject complements, direct objects, objects of prepositions and as predicate nominatives.
+As discussed, there are various applications of gerunds such as subjects, subject complements, direct objects, objects of prepositions, and predicate nominatives.
 The examples shown here are sure to give you the best idea of how to use gerunds appropriately and for the right situations.
 The summary of gerund applications will definitely help you remember the key differences in each application and variation.
-We hope the top tips on spotting gerunds will help you understand how to identify them with surety.

 Want to know more interesting English phrases and rules?
-There are some great to help you ground your knowledge in the English language with all its rules and structures at AmazingTalker.
-Take a more casual and practical approach to using English confidently, with AmazingTalker and signficantly improve your
+There are some great beginner English lessons to help you ground your knowledge in the English language with all its rules and structures at AmazingTalker.
+Take a more casual and practical approach to use English confidently with AmazingTalker, and significantly improve your conversational English.